Here's A Breakdown Of All The Charges Against Harvey Weinstein & What He's Going To Jail For

 Charge 4: Rape in the first degree

-Weinstein was also cleared on the more serious charge of rape in the first degree on Monday - a count that would have carried with it a potential maximum sentence of 25 years in prison.
+Weinstein was also cleared on the more serious charge of rape in the first degree on Monday — a count that would have carried with it a potential maximum sentence of 25 years in prison.
+Rape in the first degree is established when a person engages in intercourse with another person by "forcible compulsion" through the use of physical force or threats.
+The charge was brought on by Weinstein's encounter with Jessica Mann, as detailed above.

 Advertisement